zorac/fantabulous-dotnet/Fantabulous.Core/README.md

-# Fantabulous.Net -- Core
+# Fantabulous.Net — Core

-This project contains core classes and interfaces used by the .Net Core backend.
+This project contains core abstractions and model objects used by the .Net Core backend of Fantabulous.